kp003919/SmartScaleRTOS_Demo/README.md

     - Open your browser and past your IP.
     - Open your Blynk account and you should see your weight
     - Try again with different weights.

+## for more questions please find the report.